JonasGeiping/fullbatchtraining/README.md

 ## Pretrained Models

 While this project is mostly about analysis of models trained in the full batch setting, we do now provide a few model checkpoints.
 Ideally at some point all experiments of interest from the paper will be downloadadable as checkpoints.
-We hope this helps further for further empirical analysis of these types of models.
+We hope this helps with further empirical analysis of these types of models.

 Models can be loaded via `torch.hub` without having to install this repository manually in the following way:
 ```